StagPython/StagPy/README.md

 By default, the temperature, pressure and stream function fields are plotted.
-You can change this with the `-o` option (e.g. `./main.py -o ps` to plot only the pressure and stream function fields).
-See `./main.py --var` for a complete list of available variables.
+You can change this with the `-o` option (e.g. `./main.py field -o ps` to plot only the pressure and stream function fields).

 The aim is to have different cases in one file (Cartesian, Spherical Annulus, etc).